 The Academy has been heavily promoted in the ski media, and even has it’s own social media app.
 Craftily marketed as an educational, community-oriented experience, the Academy is also a corporate spectacle exploiting the Tetons and disrespecting local backcountry ski culture and ethics.

 Large groups — and especially large groups stacked atop one another — are frowned upon by local skiers who generally travel in groups of 2-4.
-This is due to obvious avalanche safety concerns and a sense of respect and secrecy similar to surf culture.
-Bringing 300 clients to the Tetons for a four day gangbang is like showing up on the North Shore of Oahu with a few busloads of novices paying big bucks for surf lessons.
+This is due to obvious avalanche safety concerns and a culture of respect and secrecy similar to surf culture.
+Bringing 300 clients to the Tetons for a four day gangbang is like showing up on the North Shore of Oahu with 10 busloads of novices paying big bucks for surf lessons.
 At best, it’s an annoyingly uncool way to make money.
 At worst, it’s deadly.

 But hey, let’s look at the bright side: the Academy served free beer from 4-6 at their nightly happy hour events!